Preciselyco/idempotency/README.md

-# Idempotency - A Go middleware for idempotency in HTTP
+# Idempotency - A middleware for idempotency

 This is a middleware that implements an RFC draft for [idempotency-key-header](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header).